kirthevasank/nasbot/README.md

   implemented other frameworks (e.g. PyTorch, Keras).
 However, if you have implemented it and are willing to share it, we would happy to include a reference here and/or incorporate it as part of this repo.
+- If you want to change any part of the method, the unit tests in each directory provide a decent guide on running/modifying various components.
-- We have tested this on Linux and Mac on Python 2.
+- We have tested this repo on Linux and Mac on Python 2.
   We are in the process of making this Python 3 compatible.
-- If you want to change any part of the method, the unit tests in each directory provide a decent guide on running/modifying various components.
+  We have not tested on Windows.

 ### Citation